BryanJacobs/FIDO2Applet/docs/FAQ.md

 ## I'm getting "operation denied" for certain requests

-The authenticator will refuse to create credProtect=2 discoverable credentials, or any credProtect=3 credentials, without a PIN set.
-This is to avoid needing to store the credProtect status of the credential alongside it.
+The authenticator will refuse to create credProtect=3 non-discoverable credentials without a PIN set.
+This is to avoid needing to store the credProtect level in the credential ID itself.

 If you want to use this authenticator with those relying parties, set a PIN.